-A couple of minutes walk from the bus station Uncles Homestay, run by a well-travelled Chinese Malay who speaks fluent English & German.
-Air con rooms with free Wi-Fi and drinking water.
+A couple of minutes walk from the bus station Uncles Guest House, run by a well-travelled Chinese Malay who speaks fluent English & German.
+Air-con rooms with free Wi-Fi and drinking water.
 Clean & good value.
 Twin/double from 40RM

 The bus stop has local and national services.
 You can generally buy local tickets on the bus and long distance via the ticket booths behind the taxi rank.
 Taxi drivers will pester you, and some tried to mislead us about the buses not leaving for several hours, or not running at all.
 Others were more truthful and helpful – overall, people around were nice, welcoming and helpful – Always ask at least two people the same question.

-The airport is around a twenty minute drive away, the only transport option is to take a taxi.
+The airport is about a twenty-minute drive away, the only transport option is to take a taxi.